History: June 1, 2013 Harris Matarazzo, LHSAA Chair, constitutes the LHSAA Hall of Honor

 Julian Illingworth, Class of 2002

 Highest-ranked American Squash player of all-time.
-9-time U.S. National Squash Champion; 2012-2013 Inaugural US Pro Squash Series champion; 2014 PSA World Squash Tour.
+9-time U.S. National Squash Champion; 2012-2013 Inaugural US Pro Squash Series Champion; Member of the 2014 PSA World Squash Tour.

 Nathane Mathabane, Class of 2004

 PIL and State Champion; 3000m State Champion ; Princeton University: Record set for 4x800m; 2013 “Spirit of Princeton” award for exceptional service to the University Community.